-The appreciation of the nominal effective exchange rate eased in 2025:Q1.
-The unit labour cost competitiveness indicator deteriorating trend was reversed and posted a small improvement since the second half of 2024 despite the wage increases.
-The price competitiveness indicator posted a small improvement in 2025:Q1 as price differentials remained favourable for Greece, following a small deterioration in 2024.
+The appreciation of the nominal effective exchange rate was strong in 2025:Q2.
+The unit labour cost competitiveness indicator, which has started improving since the second half of 2024, improved further in 2025:Q1 despite the wage increases.
+The price competitiveness indicator deteriorated in 2025:Q2 due to the euro appreciation despite the still favourable for Greece price differentials.